carpentries/sandpaper/inst/workflows/README.md

 1. check the recorded version of sandpaper against the current version on github
 2. update the files if there is a difference in versions

-After the files are updated, a pull request is created via a repository/organization secret token called `SANDPAPER_WORKFLOW`, which has the `workflow` scope.
-This can be an individual user token, OR it can be a trusted bot account.
+After the files are updated, a pull request is created if there are any changes.
 Maintainers are encouraged to review the changes and accept the pull request.

-This update is run ~~monthly or~~ on demand.
+This update is run ~~weekly or~~ on demand.

 TODO:
   - perform check if a pull request exists before creating pull request

+### 03 Maintain: Update Pacakge Cache (update-cache.yaml)

+For lessons that have generated content, we use {renv} to ensure that the output is stable.
+This is controlled by a single lockfile which documents the packages needed for the lesson and the version numbers.

+Because the lessons need to remain current with the package ecosystem, it's a good idea to make sure these packages can be updated periodically.
+The update cache workflow will do this by checking for updates, applying them and creating a pull request with _only the lockfile changed_.

+From here, the markdown documents will be rebuilt and you can inspect what has changed based on how the packages have updated.

 ## Pull Request and Review Management